Register for the event

 What is CPF LIFE, and should it be part of your retirement plan?

-When you turn 65, you will be automatically enrolled in CPF LIFE if you were born in 1958 or after, and have at least S$60,000 in CPF retirement savings – yes, PRs included.
+- Automatic enrolment: As a PR, you’ll be automatically included in CPF LIFE when you start your payouts if you were born in 1958 or later and have at least S$60,000 in your retirement savings.

 Grow your CPF retirement savings